 Insurance: Insurance you buy just for your business is deductible—for example, business liability insurance or insurance for business property.
 If you have a home office, you may deduct a portion of your homeowner's insurance.
 Self-employed people are also allowed to deduct 100% of their health insurance premiums from their income taxes.

-Home telephone expenses: You get no deduction for a single phone in your home; but you may deduct the cost of long distance phone calls and special phone services you use for business such as call waiting or message center.
-You may deduct the full cost of a second phone line you use at home for business, including a cell phone.
+Telephone expenses: You get no deduction for the monthly charges for a single phone in your home, whether a land line or cell phone; but you may deduct extra costs for long distance phone calls and special phone services you use for business such as call waiting or message center.
+You may deduct the full cost of a second phone you use for business, including a cell phone.
+If you use a second phone both for personal and business calls, you're required to document your business use.